BlueWitherer/ModDevBranding/about.md

 ---

 ### Developers
 Want to add branding for your mod specifically?
 You can register your very own branding by using this mod's optional API!
 You can see its [documentation here](https://www.github.com/BlueWitherer/ModDevBranding/tree/master/include/).
+Add some more style to your mods!

 ```cpp
 using namespace branding;